 Studies by Google show your website visitors decide if they like you in 0.05 seconds (that’s 5 milliseconds)!
 You thought Usain Bolt was fast.

 After 5 milliseconds, you never get a second chance to make a first impression.
-There’s one thing guaranteed to prevent your website from converting prospects into paying customers:
+As I mentioned above, everybody loves good news.
+There’s one thing guaranteed to “hide your good news” and prevent your website from converting prospects into paying customers: